This is the 5th installment in our Budgeting For Families series. If you missed out you can check the first post here

 Pauline – Being able to save for big items instead of financing them.
 A loan is often a drag, paying for a car 8 years later when it has lost almost all its value is not a pleasant feeling.
 If you budget for your next car, it will be all yours from the moment you first drive it.

-We want to thank the experts for contributing so much knowledge for our community!
+We want to thank the personal finance bloggers for contributing so much knowledge for our community!

 We hope you enjoyed this Q&A session!